ChrisPritchard/GrislyGrotto/docs/setup.md

 ## Compiling

 To compile you need access to the source code and `go` installed somewhere.
 Its slightly more complicated than normal with gg because it uses cgo.
 Accordingly, you also need some flavour of `gcc` installed that will work with the architecture you are targeting.
+For windows I recommend the TDM package (https://jmeubank.github.io/tdm-gcc/).

 The following go packages are also required, retrievable with go get (command included):